Character & Citizenship Education

 Values In Action (VIA)

 Values in Action (VIA) programmes provide authentic opportunities for students to make responsible choices for themselves and others.
 When faced with challenges in decision-making, students need to demonstrate open-mindedness, consider different perspectives, and make choices that align with school core values and social vision.
-In Xinmin, VIA programmes are designed around community-based and real-world experiences that enhance the development of positive character traits.
-The programme structure follows a spiral progression, beginning with self-awareness, extending to family engagement, and expanding to school and community involvement.

 Programme for Active Learning (PAL)